arekune/car-expenses/README.md

 ## Installation

-Clone repository locally and `cd` into the root (project-level) directory.
+Clone repository locally and `cd` into the directory.
 Make sure that you have Node installed (we recommend [nvm](https://github.com/nvm-sh/nvm)) and then install requirements:

 ```bash